gohugoio/hugo/content/extras/menus.md

 ## Adding (non-content) entries to a menu

 You can also add entries to menus that aren’t attached to a piece of content.
-This takes place in the site wide [config file](http://gohugo.io/overview/configuration).
+This takes place in the sitewide [config file](/overview/configuration).

 Here’s an example (in TOML):